Structured Text Programming: A Step by Step Guide (With Examples)

-Now, that was two thing about variables.
+Now, that was two things about variables.
 They have a certain data type, and they contain a value of that data type.
 But there’s one more thing you can control in your variables.
 The name of the variable.

 To make it easy for you to use your variables throughout your PLC program, they all have names.
-When you define a variable in the VAR construct, you start by giving the varible its name:
+When you define a variable in the VAR construct, you start by giving the variable its name:

 X : BOOL;